manistra/diablo-trade-pinger/README.md

   </a>
 </p>

+## Prerequisites

+If the loading bar fails to move after clicking 'Start', it is likely that the browser path has not been properly configured in the settings.
+For detailed instructions, click on the information button located at the bottom left corner of the application.

 ## Limitations
 - Currently supports only Season Softcore, but other realms will be included soon.
 Totally forgot about this lol 🤣